Frequently Asked Questions

 If there is an emergency at home, parents can contact their child by calling the Camp office 907-747-3085.

-Tuition is non-refundable after the payment deadline.
+Tuition is non-refundable after the payment deadlines posted on your student's enrollment checklist.
 That means the deposit is non-refundable after registration.
 For Young Performers Theater, monthly payments are non-refundable after the payment date.
 For Middle School, High School & Musical Theater Camps, half of tuition is non-refundable after March 1.
 Full tuition is non-refundable for all summer programs after May 1.

 All SFAC policies stated in this FAQ are subject to change at any time as determined by SFAC staff, based on the needs of the organization to provide a safe, fun, and sustainable learning environment for our students.